Crown Jewels of the United Kingdom: Anglo-Saxons

-King Æthelstan united the various Anglo-Saxon realms to form the Kingdom of England.
+King Æthelstan united the Anglo-Saxon realms to form the Kingdom of England.
 In the earliest known depiction of an English king wearing a crown he is shown presenting a copy of Bede's Life of St Cuthbert to the saint himself.
 Until his reign, kings were portrayed on coins wearing helmets and circlets, or wreath-like diadems in the style of Roman emperor Constantine the Great.
 Whether they actually wore such an item is not known.
 Edgar the Peaceful was the first English king to be crowned with an actual crown, and a sceptre was also introduced for his coronation.
 After crowns, sceptres were the most potent symbols of royal authority in medieval England.

-Edward the Confessor

-Edward the Confessor is depicted on a throne and wearing a crown while holding a sceptre in the first scene of the Bayeux Tapestry.
-Edward died without an heir, and William the Conqueror emerged as the first Norman king of England following his victory over the English at the Battle of Hastings.
+Edward the Confessor is depicted wearing a crown and holding a sceptre in the first scene of the Bayeux Tapestry.
+Edward is thought to be the first English king to wear a crown with arches.
+Known as a 'closed' or imperial crown, the arches symbolised the king as an emperor of his own domain, subservient to no one but God, unlike some continental European rulers, who owed fealty to more powerful kings or the Holy Roman emperor.
+Few descriptions of the original crown survive, although one 17th-century historian noted it was "ancient Work with Flowers, adorn'd with Stones of somewhat a plain setting", and an inventory described it as "gold wire-work set with slight stones and two little bells", weighing 79.5 oz.

+Normans

+William the Conqueror emerged as the first Norman king of England following his victory over the English at the Battle of Hastings.
 Wearing a crown became an important part of William I's efforts to assert authority over his new territory and subjects.
 At his death in 1087, the Anglo-Saxon Chronicle reported: "[William] kept great state … He wore his crown three times a year as often as he was in England … He was so stern and relentless … we must not forget the good order he kept in the land".
-Those crown-wearings were held on the religious festivals of Easter, Whitsun, and Christmas.
+The crown-wearings took place at feasts held on Christmas Day in Gloucester, Easter Day in Winchester, and Whitsun in Westminster, where the Archbishop or another high-ranking member of the clergy placed the crown on William's head before the royal council.